 The recent times have been particularly challenging on everyone – even if we had great mental health to begin with.
-The coronavirus pandemic and the ensuing lockdown has changed the majority of people’s routines, limited their social life, tested their resilience and, for some, even brought a great deal of pain and grief through the loss of loved ones.
-Now that the lockdown is easing, lots of people are struggling to deal with the changes that seem to be happening all too quickly.
+The Coronavirus pandemic and the multiple lockdowns have changed the majority of people’s routines, limited their social life, tested their resilience and, for some, even brought a great deal of pain and grief through the loss of loved ones.
+Now that the restrictions have been eased completely, lots of people are struggling to deal with the changes that seem to be happening all too quickly.
 If you are returning to work or finding that your manager, friends, partner or peers are expecting you to re-enter life and ‘the new normal’ and it’s causing feelings of unease, you may be struggling with overwhelm.

 What Does Overwhelm Look Like?